 Many reasons could result in Windows backup schedule not working.

-That the Volume Shadow Services and other related services are neither set to Automatic nor Started will also lead to scheduled backup unable to start.
+Next, the scheduled backup unable to start may also be that the Volume Shadow Services and other related services are neither set to Automatic nor Started.

 Solutions to Windows Server Backup not running on schedule